IDLabResearch/ontoboldt/mapping-example/README.md

 # CSV files

-In the following the different CSVs are defined;
+The original [GoogleSheet](https://docs.google.com/spreadsheets/d/1ttQ4Y_hsqVoOIU85oBNmL1p9WMPHQ_6-bqQoBoEWCsc/edit#gid=1859796660) has different sheets.
+Each sheet represents one CSV file.
+Each row is identified by an ID which is also used for interlinking between the different CSV files, and thus is similar to normalized tables in a relational database.

+In general,

-In general, name columns should mapped to an English language tagged string, with the predicate `rdfs:label`.
+* name columns should mapped to an English language tagged string, with the predicate `rdfs:label`.
-Description columns should be mapped to an English language tagged string, with the predicate `dct:description`
+* description columns should be mapped to an English language tagged string, with the predicate `dct:description`
+* input columns for processes, activities and tasks refer to `Information Items`
+* Output columns for processes, activities and tasks refer to `Information Items`
+* **There are special CSV files for example for NeOn processes, and activities, and tasks, input/output information items from these CSVs refer to the NeOn Information Items CSVs.
+Anyway, IDs are unique over all CSV files

 ## Procedures

 This CSV holds data about `eng:Procedure` instances, which represent a